A Friends School Education

 - Teachers as partners in the learning process

-At Sandy Spring Friends School, we have a profound sense of hope in the individual's ability to create positive change within the world, and we foster the values that create change: simplicity, peace, integrity, community, equality and stewardship.
-These values are sometimes referred to by their acronym, the Quaker SPICES.
-Please click here for an informational booklet about SSFS’s Quaker roots and identity.
+At SSFS, we have a profound sense of hope in the individual's ability to create positive change within the world, and we foster the values that create change:

 - Is Sandy Spring Friends School open to students of all faiths?